Junikab/llm-job-finder/README.md

 ## LLM mode
-LLM replace-mode is wired.
-When enabled, per-job prompts are sent to OpenAI and a single numeric score (0–100) is parsed.
+When `SCORE_MODE=llm`, per-job prompts are sent to OpenAI and a single numeric score (0–100) is parsed.
 If an LLM call fails or is disabled, the server falls back to random and annotates the reason.

 - Relevant envs:
-  - `LLM_MODE`: `off` | `replace` (LLM per job)
   - `LLM_CONCURRENCY`: e.g. `2` (max parallel LLM calls)
   - `LLM_TIMEOUT_MS`: e.g. `8000` (per-call timeout in ms)
   - `LLM_CACHE_TTL_MS`: e.g. `900000` (TTL for in-memory replace-mode score cache)